rmflight/rnaseq_tutorial/README.md

 the options above should be enacted either globally or at the very least on each project.

+**If you are not using RStudio**, then you should create a file named “.here” (see /software/R\_libs/R400/here/help/here) in the directory where your project will be, and always start your session in that directory so that R knows your relative file paths.

 ## Downloading recount Data

 Recount provides instructions on downloading data at